23AIBox/RL-GenRisk/README.md

 ```
 pip install -r requirements.txt
 ```
+It takes about 25 minutes to set up the environment.
 We also provided a conda environment file, users can build the environment by running:
 ```
 conda env create -f environment.yaml